 - Juno Ledge- This 15 to 20 feet ledge is in 65 to 90 feet of water.
 Large rocks and cave formations can be seen in addition to numerous parrot fish, sharks and turtles.
 There are large schools of spadefish and other tropical fish, goliath groupers and moray eels as well.
+And don’t be too surprised if you see a few sharks here too.
 This is a local favorite and for good reason.

 - The Chimney- This reef line is one of the few ledges that starts as a huge ledge and then gets smaller as you go north.
 It is a 15 feet ledge, in 110 feet of water, so it is considered an advanced dive.

 - The Playground- An artificial reef made up of 1500 tons of concrete, was sunk intentionally for fisherman, however, divers frequent the spot.
 With a depth of 130 feet, it’s a great place to see large fish and sharks.
 This is considered an advanced dive.

 - Double Ledges- Beautiful twin ledges that lie south of the inlet in 70—90 ft. of water.
 These sites should not be missed, as the amount of marine life on them is unbelievable!
 A friendly hawksbill turtle named Madeleine can usually be seen swimming up to divers to say hello!